• Skip to primary navigation

 Because the prawns have been frozen, they will more than likely have absorbed water which will leech out into the sauce as the dish is in the oven, causing the sauce to become runny.
 Patting them with a piece of paper towel helps to remove any excess moisture.

-Yes, assemble the prawn and scallops and top with the sauce, cheese and breadcrumbs.
-Leave them covered in the refrigerator (for no more than 2 days) until you are ready to bake them.
+Yes, assemble the prawns and scallops in a dish, top with the sauce and let it cool before covering it with cheese and breadcrumbs.
+Leave the assembled dishes covered in the refrigerator (for no more than 2 days) until you are ready to bake them.
 Then bake as per the recipe instructions.

 I wouldn't freeze this dish.
 The prawns and scallops have already been frozen and defrosted so I wouldn't recommend freezing them a second time.